Follow @scope_views

 I had no trouble getting perfect live-view focus with the standard single speed focuser and found no evidence of slop or image shift.
 Big CCD cameras might benefit from the heftier imaging system focuser, but for my full-frame DSLR the standard setup works fine.

 Across a full frame, stars elongate off-axis but vignetting is minor.
 Violet bloat is reasonable.
 Images on an APS-C chip should be decent, even without a reducer.
-I’d expect the TV-85 to make a decent imaging machine with the 0.8x reducer; I’ll update this review once I’ve acquired one.

 Image scale is a bit small for the Moon, but still sharp and detailed.